Things to do in Huelva

 The Monument to the Discovering Faith, also known as Monument to Colon, is a 37-meter-high statue located in Punta del Sebo, 7 km from the city center.
 It was a gift from the United States to the Spanish people.
 It is the work of the sculptress Gertrudis Vanderbilt Whitney.
 According to the artist, the sculpture represents a navigator looking to the west, where Columbus must have looked when he discovered America.

 7. Book a Huelva guided city tour

 One of the most entertaining and fun ways to learn about the history of a city is through a guided tour.
-If the idea sounds good to you, I recommend this tour.
-For 5 hours, you will take a long walk through the old town while you learn all kinds of details about the city.
-You will visit places such as Plaza de las Monjas, Queen Victoria district, University of Huelva or Casa Colon.
+If the idea sounds good to you, I recommend this city tour.
+For 2 hours, you will take a long walk through the old town while you learn all kinds of details about the city.
+You will visit places such as Plaza de las Monjas, Queen Victoria district, Mora Claros Palace or Casa Colon.

 Plaza del Punto is another square I recommend visiting during your trip through Huelva.
 In it is the monument of Virgen del Rocio, a work done in patinated bronze by Elias Rodriguez Picon.
 In this square you can also find Casa Colon, which is currently used as a congress palace and exhibition center.

 Near this square, I recommend an ice cream parlor called Ice Cream Shop Pura Vida, on Berdigon street.
 So delicious!